CSE-333-Computer-Graphics-2022/cubic-stylization/README.md

 # Licensing

-This code is released under the MIT license.
-However, the dataset used in the paper and provided in the example scripts are under the CC BY 4.0, CC0 1.0 and CC BY 2.0, CC BY-SA 3.0 license respectively, for the 3D assets from sketchfab.com, images of “The Kiss” by Constantin Brâncusi, and “Taichi” by Ju Ming.
-Be sure to comply with the terms of these licenses when using the code.
+This code is released under the MPL 2.0 License.